-- American-Italian food, while delicious, is not the real thing!
+- Spanish food isn't like American food!
+In fact, ingredients tend to be freseher and healthier.
 Be open to expanding your palate to more traditional flavors. - Espresso is much stronger than American coffee, both in terms of caffeine content and acidity.
-Your body may protest overindulgence. - The Italian diet is heavy on carbs, and light on meat.
-But don't worry-the Italian lifestyle will have you walking those carbs off in no time! - If you order water, you will have to pay for it. - If you have any allergies or food sensitivities, always ask if a food or drink may contain a potential allergen, and bring emergency allergy medication, just in case. - Learn how to ask if a food contains an allergen: "Ha le mandorle?
-Sono allergico" ("Does it have almonds?
+Your body may protest overindulgence. - If you order water, you will likely have to pay for it. - If you have any allergies or food sensitivities, always ask if a food or drink may contain a potential allergen, and bring emergency allergy medication, just in case. - Learn how to ask if a food contains an allergen: "Esto Ileva almendra?
+Soy alergico." ("Does it have almonds?
 I'm allergic").